 Summit Trail

-Visitors can hike to the mountain summit on a sometimes challenging trail that runs north and south, spanning the park's entire length.
-The trails to the summit lead through natural glacial rock formations.
-Conditions in the park vary with the weather, and you're fully exposed to the elements during the ascent, so plan accordingly.
-Please stay on the main trails, as the mossy groundcover is sensitive to damage from trampling.
+Visitors can hike to the mountain summit on a challenging trail that runs north and south, spanning the entire park.
+The trail leads through natural glacial rock formations.
+Weather conditions can vary, so be prepared for exposure during the climb.
+Please stick to the main trails to protect the sensitive mossy groundcover from damage.

 Durrance Lake

-Of the lakes within Mount Work Regional Park, Durrance Lake is the most accessible, and a favourite among families and picnickers.
-The water is cool and fresh for swimming.
-Nestled in a valley carved between the shadow of Mount Work and the neighbouring Partridge Hills, the lake is ringed with forested slopes.
+Durrance Lake is the most accessible lake in Mount Work Regional Park and is popular with families and picnickers.
+The cool, fresh water is great for swimming.
+Nestled in a valley between Mount Work and Partridge Hills, the lake is surrounded by forested slopes.

-A well-groomed path gives way to a narrow twisting hiking trail that circles the lake.
-Submerged logs and dead trees on the boggy south side of the lake provide important breeding habitat and a foraging area for a number of wildlife species.
-Durrance Lake is also a popular fly-fishing spot with a population of smallmouth bass and cutthroat trout with an accessible fishing float.
+A well-maintained path leads to a narrow, twisting hiking trail that circles the lake.
+Submerged logs and dead trees on the boggy south side provide important habitats for wildlife.
+Durrance Lake is also a popular spot for fly fishing, home to smallmouth bass and cutthroat trout, with an accessible fishing dock.

 Mount Work-Hartland

-Multi-use trails open to mountain biking lie on the east slope of Mount Work, separate from the main park.
-These trails cover a range of terrain, from moderate, rolling hills to the most difficult grade for advanced mountain bikers.
-Use extreme caution, and be prepared for hazards or difficult sections on any trail.
+On the east slope of Mount Work, separate from the main park, there are multi-use trails open to mountain biking.
+These trails offer a range of terrain, from moderate rolling hills to more difficult sections for advanced riders.
+Use extreme caution, as some areas may have hazards.

-For more information on the Mount Work-Hartland mountain biking trails, contact CRD Parks' volunteer partner, the South Island Mountain Bike Society, at:
+For more information on the Mount Work-Hartland mountain biking trails, contact the South Island Mountain Bike Society (SIMBS).

 Accessible Munn Road Loop Trail

-Visitors can enjoy an accessible 630-metre loop trail on a smooth gravel surface with gradual slopes in a forest.
-Take in a medley of evergreens and rich understory of native shrubs, ferns, mosses and woodland flowers at the Munn Road entrance to Mount Work.
-Travel clockwise from the main trail head.
+Visitors can enjoy a 630-meter loop trail with a smooth gravel surface and gentle slopes.
+This accessible trail features a mix of evergreens and a rich understory of native shrubs, ferns, mosses, and woodland flowers at the Munn Road entrance.
+Travel clockwise from the main trailhead.

 Amenities